-Stuns: Stuns are non-serious injuries which rarely kill, being generally limited to cuts and bruises.
-Fists, sticks and chairs are likely to stun you.
+Stuns: Stuns are non-serious injuries which rarely kill, being generally limited to stuns and bruises.
+Excessive stun damage may lead to wounds however.

 Wounds: Wounds are serious injuries which have a good chance of causing death.
-Martial weapons such as swords or spears, as well as guns and bows cause wounds.
+Most weapons cause wound damage.